nrc2025/nrc2025.github.io/index.md

 layout: page
 ---

-AInvitations and notifications for NRC 2025 will be sent by **June 17** --- We are finalizing some arrangements that must be in place before we can request RSVPs.
-We appreciate your patience.

 ## General Information

 The [Institute of Mathematical Statistics (IMS)](https://imstat.org/) New Researchers Conference (NRC) takes place every year the week before the [Joint Statistical Meetings (JSM)](https://www.amstat.org/meetings/joint-statistical-meetings).
 NRC promotes networking and interaction among new researchers in the fields of statistics, biostatistics, and probability, including those who expect to hold tenure-track positions in the near future.
 Attendees have the opportunity to present their research through brief expository talks and posters and meet other early-career researchers.
 There will be panels and presentations by senior researchers on topics including publishing, grant applications, collaboration, and mentoring.
 Learn more about previous NRC symposia [here](https://imstat.org/ims-groups/ims-new-researchers-group/past-conferences/).